-Always use Genuine Honda DOT 3 brake fluid.
+Always use Honda Heavy Duty Brake Fluid DOT 3.
 If it is not available, you should use only DOT 3 or DOT 4 fluid, from a sealed container, as a temporary replacement.
 However, the use of any non-Honda brake fluid can cause corrosion and decrease the life of the system.
-Have the brake system flushed and refilled with Honda DOT 3 brake fluid as soon as possible.
+Have the brake system flushed and refilled with Honda Heavy Duty Brake Fluid DOT 3 as soon as possible.

-Brake fluid marked DOT 5 is not compatible with your car's braking system and can cause extensive damage.
+Brake fluid marked DOT 5 is not compatible with your car's braking system and can cause extensive